RedBearLab/BLE_HCI/README.md

 BLE_HCI
 =======

-Allows external MCU to connect BLE (CC2540) using Bluetooth HCI such as Windows/Linux/Mac, Arduino, Respberry Pi, etc.
+Allows external System or MCU to control BLE chip (CC2540) using Bluetooth HCI mode such as Windows/Linux/Mac, Arduino (AVR), Respberry Pi (ARM11), etc.

 The libraries was written for Python and Arduino.
 Tested on Windows and Mac OS X, but this is still a work in progress, not all HCI commands and events have been implemented or fully tested.